joanapazcardoso/cv/README.md

 ### Project and Account Manager of Digital Products at GRUPO RBS: Largest Media and Communication Company in south Brazil.
 (September 2011 to March 2013).
 Sale digital media to direct clients and advertising agencies.

+Managing the customer and market needs by understanding their strategic goals, objectives and core business.

+Focus on serving and educating the customer aiming to build a strong relationship to up-sell, cross-sell and retain them.

+Helping the customers to develop and retain their own clients.

-Deep client business comprehension to planning, managing and analyzing digital projects and campaigns focused on display and media publishing projects.
+Deep client business comprehension to planning, managing and analysing digital projects and campaigns focused on display and media publishing projects.

 Management of KPI’s, metrics and business goals.